Last Updated: Friday, January 22, 2021.

 - Limit close contact with people who are sick.

-As more states report cases of COVID-19, the strategy has changed from containment to mitigation, with social distancing being key to slowing the spread of this disease.
-Social distancing means staying out of crowded places, avoiding group gatherings, and maintaining distance (approximately 6 feet or 2 meters) from others when possible.
+Physical distancing and mask wearing is key to slowing the spread of this disease.
+Social distancing means staying out of crowded places, avoiding group gatherings, and maintaining distance (approximately 6 feet, or 2 meters) from others when possible.

-It is important for all members of the Otis campus community to stay informed of the latest developments regarding the 2019 Coronavirus Disease (COVID-19) and be aware of the steps we are taking and that each of you can take to keep our community healthy and safe.
+It is important for all members of the Otis Community to stay informed of the latest developments regarding COVID-19 and be aware of the steps we are taking and that each of you can take to keep our community healthy and safe.